angular/angular-seed/README.md

 [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

-* the configuration is found at `karma.conf.js`
+* the configuration is found at `karma/conf.coffee`
-* the unit tests are found next to the code they are testing and are named as `..._test.js`.
+* the unit tests are found next to the code they are testing and are named as `..._test.coffee`.

 The easiest way to run the unit tests is to use the supplied npm script: